stephengold/Minie/README.md

  + `EmptyShape` collision shapes based on `btEmptyShape`
  + debugging aids:
     + dump the contents of a `BulletAppState` or `PhysicsSpace`
+    + visualize physics objects in multiple viewports
     + customize debug material per collision object
     + visualize the local axes, bounding boxes, and/or CCD swept spheres of collision objects
-    + visualize physics in multiple viewports
+    + optional double-sided debug materials
     + optional high-resolution debug meshes for convex shapes
     + options to generate debug meshes that include normals (for shading) and/or texture coordinates (for texturing)